How Persona use and protect personal information that you give us when you use this website.

 Visitors to our website

-Our website may include links to third party websites, plug-ins and applications.
+Our websites may include links to third party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share information about you.
 We do not control these third-party websites and are not responsible for their privacy notices.
-When you leave our website, we encourage you to read the privacy notice of every website you visit.
+When you leave one of our websites, we encourage you to read the privacy notice of every website you visit.

-Our website is not intended for children and we do not knowingly collect information relating to children.
+Our websites are not intended for children and we do not knowingly collect information relating to children.

 If you provide any personal information relating to a third party (for example a joint purchaser or person living with you), you confirm that you have their consent to provide to us their personal information.

 The type of information we collect about you and what we need it for is covered in our overarching privacy notice.

 When you give us personal information, we take steps to ensure that it is treated securely.
 Any sensitive information, such as credit/debit card details is encrypted and protected with the following software – 128 Bit encryption on SSL.
 When you are on a secure page, a lock icon will appear within the URL.

 Where we have given you a password or you have chosen one yourself, to enable access to certain parts of our website, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.